khanshoaib3/stardew-access/docs/guides.md

 If you want to upgrade/demolish a building, you first have to find out the index of the building you want to upgrade/demolish by entering the `buildlist` command and then again enter the `buildsel` command followed by the index of the building.

 ### Purchasing/Moving Farm Animals

+The process is very similar to how we upgrade/demolish a building.
+To purchase the animal, go to Marnie's shop and select the `purchase farm animal` option and then select the animal you want to purchase.
+In case you want to move an animal to another building, interact with the animal which will open up a menu with the details about that animal, there you'll find the move option.

+Now that should've taken you back to the farm map.
+Here, you have to enter the command `buildsel` followed by the index of the building where you want to move the animal to.
+To get the index enter the `buildlist` command.
+And that's it, it should've moved the animal to the new building and if you were purchasing it, then it should open up a menu where you have to enter the name of the animal.

 ## Other Pages